JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/logs.png" %}

+Follow-up question is: What if you deploy second pod... will you have twice as much `SecretGet` operations? 🤔

+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/logs2.png" %}

+As you can see, the answer is yes since you can see two different 2 minute intervals in the logs.

+---

 For our second test, let's deploy the above _SecretProviderClass_ **with** the `secretObjects` section.
 Here is our updated pod deployment: